 The morphology of the individual teeth is where we see the most change.
-Among primates, large incisors are associated with food procurement or preparation (such as biting small fruits), while small incisors indicate a diet which may contain small seeds or leaves (where the preparation is primarily in the back of the mouth).
+Among primates, large incisors are associated with food procurement or preparation (such as biting small fruits), while small incisors indicate a diet that may contain small seeds or leaves (where the preparation is primarily in the back of the mouth).
 Most hominins have relatively large, flat, vertically aligned incisors that occlude (touch) relatively well, forming a "bite."
 This differs from, for instance, the orangutan, whose teeth stick out (i.e., are procumbent).

-While the teeth are often sensitive, evolutionarily speaking, with diet, the canines may be misleading in that regard.
-We tend to associate pointy, large canines with the ripping required for meat, and the reduction (or, in some animals, the absence) of canines as indicative of more herbivorous diets.
-In humans, our canines are often a similar size to our incisors and are therefore considered incisiform (Figure 9.9).
+While the teeth are often aligned with diet, the canines may be misleading in that regard.
+We tend to associate pointy, large canines with the ripping required for meat, and the reduction (or, in some animals, the absence) of canines as indicative of herbivorous diets.
+In humans, our canines are often a similar size to our incisors and therefore considered incisiform (Figure 9.10).
 However, our closest relatives all have very long, pointy canines, particularly on their upper dentition.
-This is true even for the gorilla, which lives almost exclusively on plants, as you have seen in previous chapters.
-The canines, in these instances, possibly indicate more about social structure and sexual dimorphism than diet.
+This is true even for the gorilla, which lives almost exclusively on plants.
+The canines in these instances reveal more about social structure and sexual dimorphism than diet, as large canines often signal dominance.

 Early on in human evolution, we see a reduction in canine size.
 Sahelanthropus tchadensis and Orrorin tugenensis both have smaller canines than those in extant great apes, yet the canines are still larger and pointier than those in humans or more recent hominins.
 This implies strongly that, over evolutionary time, the need for display and dominance among males has reduced, as has our sexual dimorphism.
-In Ardipithecus ramidus, there is no obvious difference between male and female canine size, yet they are still slightly larger and pointier than in humans.
+In Ardipithecus ramidus, there is no obvious difference between male and female canine size, yet they are still slightly larger and pointier than in modern humans.
 This implies a less sexually dimorphic social structure in the earlier hominins relative to modern-day chimpanzees and gorillas.